kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-1-introduction.md

   - politics
 ---

-I was never interested in politics and could barely recollect the names of the current political leadership team, but the last ten years—in particular the last two years—were way too turbulent and politics got gradually more authoritarian which resulted in me getting gradually more political.
+I was never interested in politics and could barely recollect the names of the current political leadership team.
+But the last ten years—in particular the last two years—were far too turbulent and politics got gradually more authoritarian, which resulted in me getting gradually more political.

 > Just because you do not take an interest in politics doesn’t mean politics won’t take an interest in you.
 >